charlieharko/Analytical_LSPR_simulator/README.md

 Tutorial review by Renwen Yu, Luis M. Liz-Marzán, and F. Javier García de Abajo (Chemical Society Reviews, 2017).

 The original Matlab code was made by Natalie Fehn and the translation into Python was done by Carlos Renero Lecuna

+UPDATED - V.1.2   2024.08.22

+The new version allows to simulate the LSPR with the polarization of the electromagnetic field along the transversal axis of the nanorods (only) to excite the transversal modes of the LSPR.